 - They also pay for the groomer to come here once a week.

-- Feed them twice a day, plus snacks.
-(Our employers don't even know what they eat!)
+- Feed them twice a day plus lots of snacks.

 - Give them their monthly heart worm and flea meds.